 British Railways created some of the most distinctive and widely-recognised design imagery in post-war Britain – but there was often a significant difference between the way its image was imagined by professional designers and the ways it was actually experienced by passengers and other users.
 Such trade-offs between design ideals and their manifestations are explored here for the first time.
 The narrative covers many aspects of B.R.’s activities – including Sealink, property development and catering.
 Based on extensive original research and profusely illustrated, it provides new insights into the British railway scene and design in Britain more generally.

-For those interested in Sealink, this is a must for their bookshelf.
+For those interested in Sealink, this is a must for your bookshelf.